How Big Should A Betta Fish Tank Be (For optimal health)

 3 Gallon Betta Tank

-Ideally, choose a broader tank to help oxygen saturate the water and provide more swimming space.
-Wider tanks are also easier to decorate with plants and ornaments, which will give your betta somewhere to hide.
+Ideally, choose a broader tank to provide a larger surface area, helping oxygen saturate the water more easily and to provide more swimming space.
+Wider tanks are also easier to decorate with plants and ornaments, which give your betta somewhere to hide.

-There are plenty of options when buying a betta fish tank in this size range, and many come as a complete aquarium kit that will be perfect as your first betta tank.
+There are plenty of options when buying a betta fish tank in this size range, and many come as a complete aquarium kit that is perfect as a first betta tank.

-If you can find a tank that has a heater and filter built into the housing, it will provide even more swimming space in the tank.
+If you can find a tank with a heater and filter built into the housing, it would provide even more swimming space in the tank.

 5 Gallon Betta Tank

-Like the 3 gallon tank above, a 5 gallon betta fish tank is a popular choice among people with a little more room and will provide almost double the swimming space.
+Similar to a 3 gallon tank, a 5 gallon betta fish tank is a popular choice among people with a little more room, and it provides almost double the swimming space.
 Although 5 gallons is not a big tank, your betta fish will feel quite comfortable in a tank of this size, and it should be easier to maintain than the smallest variants.

-If you want to keep more fish with your betta, it will not be very suitable, even for tiny fish like tetras.
-Too many fish in such a small tank can quickly play havoc with your water parameters, so it’s always best to over filter and understock your tank.
+If you want to keep more fish with your betta, 5 gallons is not suitable, even for tiny fish like tetras.
+Too many fish in such a small tank can quickly play havoc with your water parameters, so it’s always best to over-filter and understock your tank.

-You can add plenty of plants and some ornaments to this small aquarium which will undoubtedly make it look the part wherever you choose to place it.
-The plants will help bring natural bioactivity, meaning more oxygen, more beneficial bacteria, and more stable water parameters.
+You can add plenty of plants and some ornaments to a 5 gallon aquarium, undoubtedly making it look the part wherever you choose to situate it.
+The plants help bring natural bioactivity, meaning more oxygen, more beneficial bacteria, and more stable water parameters.

-Once a tank can create some level of bioactivity, specific processes will occur naturally, reducing the need for daily and sometimes even weekly water changes.
+Once a tank creates some level of bioactivity, specific processes start to occur naturally, reducing the need for daily and sometimes even weekly water changes.

 10 Gallon Betta Tank